cjdaly/cascadia/README.md

 ### usage

-Cascadia is currently not started automatically after reboots.
+Cascadia will not start automatically after reboots.
 To start it:

-    cd cascadia/runtime
+    cd ~/cascadia/runtime
     ./cascadia.sh start

-Use `tail -f cascadia.log` to monitor log output.
+To monitor output/progress:

+    tail -f cascadia.log